mittalprakhar/PyAQI/README.md

 # PyAQI

-PyAQI is a Python script that analyzes pollution data to predict the Air Quality Index of Delhi-NCR in the upcoming week.
+PyAQI is a Python script that can be used to access annual pollution data for Delhi and Gurgaon, and predict the Air Quality Index for the two cities in the next 5 years.

 ## What is AQI?
 The Air Quality Index (AQI) is a measure of how polluted the air in a particular region is.
 Public health risks increase as the AQI increases.